-Raising the diversity and inclusivity of workforces can improve economic performance by lifting utilization rates and the workforce productivity by making better use of human capital.
-In a world where populations are aging and productivity growth is sluggish, a stronger diversity and inclusion agenda could provide a much needed boost to the global economy.
+Raising the diversity and inclusivity of workforces can improve economic performance by lifting utilisation rates as well as the productivity of the workforce by making better use of human capital.
+In a world where populations are aging and productivity growth sluggish, a stronger diversity and inclusion agenda could provide a much needed boost to the global economy.

 Nonetheless, take up remains a challenge.
-Japan’s experience shows that in a labor market characterized by presenteeism and gender discrimination, generous paternity leave entitlements are insufficient to break down the gender participation divide.
-This has an important read across for all countries; policymakers and companies should consider leave policies in tandem with policies associated with the overall workforce environment, including incentives for greater flexibility in working arrangements and penalties for workplace discrimination and bullying.
+Japan’s experience shows that in a labour market characterised by presenteeism and gender discrimination, generous paternity leave entitlements are insufficient to break down the gender participation divide.
+This has an important read across for all countries: policymakers and companies should consider leave policies in tandem with policies associated with the overall workforce environment, including incentives for greater flexibility in working arrangements and penalties for workplace discrimination and bullying.

-The importance of paternity leave for female participation is just one piece of a much more complex, future workforce puzzle, but it is an important — and until now largely invisible — one.
-In future editions of this series, we will add more policies to this list, including tax choices and employment protections.
+The importance of paternity leave for female participation is just one piece of a much more complex future workforce puzzle but it is an important, and until now largely invisible, one.
+In future editions of this series, we will add more policies to this list like tax choices and employment protections.

 Our research underscores the role of policy when considering the ‘S’ in ESG investing.
 Policy is a crucial lever that companies and governments can harness to address systemic inequalities.
 Investors have an opportunity to consider this information in investment decision making and advocate for better policies, knowing their importance.

-Chart 1: Contribution of paternity leave policy to female labor force participation
+Chart 1: Contribution of paternity leave policy to female labour force participation